-These are primarily for smaller projects that improve water quality, enhance natural areas and promote environmental stewardship to the community.
-A typical grant amount is $5,000 to $15,000, with a maximum amount of $25,000.
+Good Steward Grants are primarily for smaller projects that improve water quality, enhance natural areas and promote environmental stewardship to the community.
+A typical grant amount is $10,000 to $20,000, with a maximum amount of $25,000.

 All landowners are eligible to apply, including:

 If you're a renter, we encourage you to still reach out to us.
 We'd be happy to work with you and the property's landowner to identify and refine any grant ideas you may have.